ComScore

 • Time Commitment: 5 minutes

-The gradient effect of grenadine in orange juice makes for an impressive presentation, but lucky for you, these brunch-friendly cocktails are easy enough for beginners to make.
+The gradient effect of grenadine poured over the back of a spoon into spiked orange juice makes for an impressive presentation, but lucky for you, these brunch-friendly Mother's Day cocktails are easy enough for beginners to prepare.

 14. Bubbly Jam Margaritas